symfony/symfony-docs/quick_tour/the_architecture.rst

     }

-In addition to the AppBundle that was already talked about, notice that the kernel also enables other bundles such as the FrameworkBundle, DoctrineBundle, SwiftmailerBundle and AsseticBundle.
-They are all part of the core framework.
+In addition to the AppBundle that was already talked about, notice that the kernel also enables other bundles that are part of Symfony, such as FrameworkBundle, DoctrineBundle, SwiftmailerBundle and AsseticBundle.

 Configuring a Bundle
 ~~~~~~~~~~~~~~~~~~~~